 - Does it consistently pay out dividends without missing a payment of significantly cutting payout?

-The company currently pays out 18.52% of its earnings as a dividend, which means that the dividend is covered by earnings.
+REITs are a special-case dividend payer.
+This is because a high percentage of their earnings are required to be paid out as dividends.
+BRT Apartments has a trailing twelve-month payout ratio of 120.76%, meaning that a portion of dividend payments are funded by retained earnings.
 Furthermore, analysts have not forecasted a dividends per share for the future, which makes it hard to determine the yield shareholders should expect, and whether the current payout is sustainable, moving forward.
-Reliablity is an important factor for dividend stocks, particularly for income investors who want a strong track record of payment and a positive outlook for future payout.
+If there’s one type of stock you want to be reliable, it’s dividend stocks and their stable income-generating ability.
 Not only have dividend payouts from BRT Apartments fallen over the past 10 years, it has also been highly volatile during this time, with drops of over 25% in some years.
-This means that dividend hunters should probably steer clear of the stock, at least for now until the track record improves.
-In terms of its peers, BRT Apartments has a yield of 6.34%, which is high for reits stocks.
+These characteristics do not bode well for income investors seeking reliable stream of dividends.
+Relative to peers, BRT Apartments produces a yield of 6.76%, which is high for REITs stocks.

 To help readers see pass the short term volatility of the financial market, we aim to bring you a long-term focused research analysis purely driven by fundamental data.
 Note that our analysis does not factor in the latest price sensitive company announcements.